George Carter (engineer): Career

 Carter had his apprenticeship with W. H. Allen Sons and Co.
-Ltd of Bedford from 1906–1912.
-From 1916-20 he was Chief Draughtsman of Sopwith Aviation Company, then Chief Designer from 1920–1924 of Hawker Engineering Co.
+Ltd of Bedford from 1906 to 1912.
+From 1916 to 1920 he was Chief Draughtsman of Sopwith Aviation Company, then Chief Designer from 1920 to 1924 of Hawker Engineering Co.
 Ltd, working on the Heron and Hornbill fighter aircraft, and the Horsley bomber.
-From 1924–1928 he worked with Short Bros of Rochester, designing a seaplane for the 1927 Schneider Trophy.
-From 1928–1931, Carter worked for de Havilland.
-From 1935–1936, he also worked for Avro.
+From 1924 to 1928 he worked with Short Bros of Rochester, designing a seaplane for the 1927 Schneider Trophy.
+From 1928 to 1931, Carter worked for de Havilland.
+From 1935 to 1936, he also worked for Avro.

 Gloster

 Carter joined the Gloucestershire (later Gloster) Aircraft Company, at Brockworth, Gloucestershire, in 1931.
 He initially worked on the De Havilland DH.72 bomber (only one was ever built), which was given to Gloster from de Havilland.

 At Gloster Aircraft, Carter was instrumental in the design of two of the most significant biplane fighters for the RAF, the Gauntlet and Gladiator.
 Carter also designed the Gloster F.9/37 a promising twin-engine (Bristol Taurus) fighter design that never entered production, before he turned to work on jet aircraft.
-He was Chief Designer from 1936–1948.
+He was Chief Designer from 1936 to 1948.
 In 1934 Gloster had been taken over by Hawker, causing the chief designer, Henry Folland, to leave, making way for his successor.